AdriaLlealS/Progress-tracker/Tritium inventory in PFC/FESTIM_simulations/FESTIM-2/Cap maximum Tungsten temperature at around 1500 K.md

 · **Current Temperature model for tungsten leads to surface temperatures over 2200 K for heat loads of $10 \hspace{2mm} MW/m^2$.
-This value exceeds the maximum expected temperatures reached in ITER's PFC. **
+This value exceeds the maximum expected temperatures reached in ITER's PFC**.

 o   Progress: Ongoing